canyilu/LibADMM-toolbox/readme.txt

 LibADMM package Version 1.0 (Jun, 2016)

-This package solves many popular compressive sensing problems by M-ADMM proposed in
+This package solves many popular compressive sensing problems (see problem_list.pdf) by M-ADMM proposed in

 Canyi Lu, Jiashi Feng, Shuicheng Yan, Zhouchen Lin.
 A Unified Alternating Direction Method of Multipliers by Majorization Minimization.
 In submission.